Kong/docs.konghq.com/src/deck/reference/deck_reset.md

 {% if_version gte:1.14.x %}

 `--konnect-token`
-:  Personal Access Token associated with your {{site.konnect_short_name}} account, this takes precedence over `--konnect-token-file` flag.
+:  Personal access token associated with your {{site.konnect_short_name}} account, this takes precedence over the `--konnect-token-file` flag.

 `--konnect-token-file`